-If the 2018 summer heatwave has taught us anything, it's that water is a precious resource which shouldn't be wasted.
+If recent summer heatwaves have taught us anything, it's that water is a precious resource which shouldn't be wasted.

 It's certainly the hot topic on everyone's lips at the moment, with more and more of us becoming aware of the environmental and moral benefits of saving water.
 However, with around half of all UK households using a water meter to calculate bills, it's not just the environment that can be saved.
 Indeed, the BBC recently reported that many families are struggling to pay water bills, with one woman so concerned about the cost that she sometimes goes without washing or flushing the toilet.

 When redesigning your bathroom, taking water efficiency into account has more or less become a necessity.
 New bathroom equipment is specifically created with water efficiency at the heart of its design.
 Using aerated showers and taps, for example, that maintain the same pressure as standard equipment without wasting as much water means that you can create an eco-friendly bathroom, without having to sacrifice your bathroom rituals.